f5devcentral/f5-agility-labs-iam/docs/intro.rst

 Getting Started
 ---------------

+..
+TODO:: Complete getting started instructions

 Please follow the instructions provided by the instructor to start your lab and access your jump host.

 ..
 NOTE::
 	 All work for this lab will be performed exclusively from the Windows jumphost.
 No installation or interaction with your local system is required.

 Lab Topology
 ~~~~~~~~~~~~

+..
+TODO:: Complete lab topology

 The following components have been included in your lab environment: